 No. Math DD students have this option, but they are also required to take MATH 235, which CS DD's do not have to take.

 Yes.
-However, make sure you understand the prerequisites for STAT 230 (which are complicated).
+However, make sure you understand the required prerequisites and their respective grade requirements for STAT 230.

 - CS 135* (req. for CS 136)